abaj8494/algorithms/README.md

 # Welcome to ALGORITHMS!

-Here is a collection of various algorithms implemented in various languages.
+Here is a collection of sorting, searching and graph algorithms implemented in `C`.

-The code in this repo has been engineered to be atomic and reusable as part of larger projects.
+# resources
+- Sedgewick Algorithms in C 3rd edition